 New technologies and access to the internet enables children, parents and carers to gain information from a wide range of sources, such as social media, forums, inappropriate websites and makes cyber-bullying possible.

 E-safety is a key priority at Swindon Academy.
 We aim to ensure pupils stay safe at school but also gain the knowledge and understanding of how to stay safe online whilst at home.
-If you would like to find out about the academy's safeguarding and e-safety procedures, please follow this link.
+You can find out more about our safeguarding by viewing our Safeguarding Policy and our Technology Policy.

 Please take a moment to read the information provided in the links below to learn how you can protect yourself, if you are a student, or your child, if you are a parent.